lizard-demon/bhopblox/README.md

 2. **Browse the 6 available voxel worlds** and enjoy the authentic Minecraft-style block interface with stone panels and pixelated styling
 3. **Select a voxel world** by clicking on it to see it highlighted in bright green with audio confirmation
 4. **Click "INITIALIZE WORLD"** to load the WebAssembly voxel engine infrastructure
-5. **Experience the engine state** with canvas display, block-themed background, and generative ambient music
+5. **Experience the engine canvas** with block-themed background, world data loading, and generative ambient music
 6. **Press ESC or click "◀ EXIT"** to return to the world selection interface

+**Note**: The game is currently in its infrastructure phase - the WebAssembly engine loads successfully, displays a canvas with world data loaded into memory, and provides the foundation for future voxel world exploration features.

 ### Audio Experience